Decent-Partners/Decent-overview/README.md

 The following contains a comprehensive set of requirements prioritised via the MoSCoW approach.
 The idea is to keep the requirements in the present form on Github, so that every change is historically traceable.

-Key areas:
+Key areas of focus:

-1. Constitution
+1. Cooperative values
-2. Curation DAO (distributed autonomous organisation)
+2. Curation DAO
 3. Public fund
 4. Community proposals
-5. Reserve of assets
+5. Creative assets
+6. Reserve
-6. Open protocol for creator owned marketplaces
+7. Creator owned marketplaces
-7. Backend API
-8. Global network of curators and creators
+8. Marketplace and Backend API
+9. Interoperability
+10. Community networks
+11. Community rights
-9. Original media and editorial
+12. Original media and editorial
-10. Interfaces and experiences
+13. Apps, Interfaces & Experiences
+14. Research & Development

 Where conflicts arise **VALUES** will take precedence.

-### 1. CONSTITUTION of the cooperative
+### 1. COOPERATIVE VALUES

 **MUST**
-- be operated as a publicly owned and accessible entity.
+- sustain as a publicly owned, operated and accessible entity.
 - be sustainably, transparently and independently funded.
 - make all code open source and auditable.
 - develop and iterate a binding constitution ("the constitution") that partners operate under.